Client Details: Abergavenny Market Hall, Monmouth County Council

 Project: High Level Commercial Cleaning and Commercial Painting

 There was over 8000 square meters of stone wall to clean.
 High-level cleaning of ceiling surfaces, glass cleaning, steel pilasters’ and intricate steel work.
 There was further cleaning and commercial painting to lower ground floor areas.
-A 1000 meters of wood ceiling panelling to be cleaned.
+A 1000 meters of wood ceiling paneling to be cleaned.
 The stalls needed to be covered and sealed.

 APT had 3 days notice to organise and complete the project.
 Building work was in commencement around The Market Hall.
 Due to the event, the site itself was congested.
 There was limited access.